kwNick/POS_System/README.md

 </details>

-🧠 TL;DR: You Should Decide
-Will you use SQL (JPA) or MongoDB?

-Do you want real-time updates? (e.g., WebSocket for sales activity?)
+🧠 Do you want real-time updates? (e.g., WebSocket for sales activity?)

 Will there be a dashboard/admin view?